Chegg (CHGG)

 Competitors offering streaming entertainment platforms include Coursera (NYSE:COUR), Udemy (NASDAQ:UDMY), and private company Khan Academy.

-A company’s long-term sales performance can indicate its overall quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last three years, Chegg’s demand was weak and its revenue declined by 10.2% per year.
+Over the last three years, Chegg’s demand was weak and its revenue declined by 21.1% per year.
 This wasn’t a great result and suggests it’s a low quality business.

-Looking further ahead, sell-side analysts expect revenue to decline by 25.8% over the next 12 months, a deceleration versus the last three years.
-This projection is underwhelming and indicates its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to decline by 42.3% over the next 12 months, a deceleration versus the last three years.
+This projection doesn't excite us and suggests its products and services will face some demand challenges.

 For internet subscription businesses like Chegg, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include customer service, data center and infrastructure expenses, royalties, and other content-related costs if the company’s offerings include features such as video or music.